facundoolano/olano.dev/_posts/2023-12-08-reclaiming-the-web-with-a-personal-reader.md

 </p>
 </div>

-I noticed a few things after some weeks on Mastodon.
+I noticed a few things after a while on Mastodon.

-First, it felt refreshing to be back in control of my feed, to receive strictly chronological updates instead of having an algorithmic middleman watching my moves to sell me stuff.
+First, it felt refreshing to be back in control of my feed, to receive strictly chronological updates instead of having an algorithmic middleman trying to sell me stuff.

-Second, many people were going through a similar process as mine, one of discomfort with the software industry and the state of the Web.
+Second, many people were going through a similar process as mine, one of discomfort with the software industry and the Web.
 Some of them were [looking back](https://neustadt.fr/essays/the-small-web/) at the old times for inspiration: playing with [RSS](https://atthis.link/blog/2021/rss.html), Bulletin Board Systems, [digital gardens](https://hapgood.us/2015/10/17/the-garden-and-the-stream-a-technopastoral/), and webrings; some imagined a more [open](https://knightcolumbia.org/content/protocols-not-platforms-a-technological-approach-to-free-speech) and [independent](https://www.jvt.me/posts/2019/10/20/indieweb-talk/) Web for the future.

 Third, not only wasn't I interested in micro-blogging myself, but I didn't care for most of the updates from the people I was following.
 I realized that I had been using Twitter, and now Mastodon, as an information hub rather than a social network.
-I was following people to get notified when they blogged on their websites; I was following bots to get content from media, and link aggregators.
+I was following people just to get notified when they blogged on their websites; I was following bots to get content from link aggregators.
 Mastodon wasn't the right tool for that job.

 Things clicked for me when I learned about the IndieWeb movement, particularly their notion of [social readers](https://aaronparecki.com/2018/04/20/46/indieweb-reader-my-new-home-on-the-internet).
 Trying Mastodon had been nice, but what I needed to reconnect with the good side of the Web was a feed reader, one I could adjust arbitrarily to my preferences.
-There are plenty of great RSS readers out there, and I did briefly try a few, but I knew this was the perfect excuse for me to get back in touch with software development: I was going to build my own feed reader.
+There are plenty of great RSS readers out there, and I did briefly try a few, but I knew this was the perfect excuse for me to get back in touch with software development: I was going to build my own personal reader.

 ## Goals

 **As a user**, I had some ideas of what I was trying to accomplish.

-Rather than the email inbox metaphor I've most commonly seen used for RSS reader interfaces, I wanted something that felt like the Twitter or Mastodon home feed.
+Rather than the email inbox metaphor I've most commonly seen as RSS reader interfaces, I wanted something resembling the Twitter and Mastodon home feed.
 That is: instead of [a backlog](https://danq.me/2023/07/29/rss-zero/) to clear every day, I wanted to get [a stream](https://www.oliverburkeman.com/river) of interesting content whenever I opened the app.
-The feed would include articles from blogs, magazines, news sites and link aggregators, mixed with updates from my Mastodon account.
-(I eventually extended it to include notifications from Goodreads and GitHub).
+The feed would include articles from blogs, magazines, news sites, and link aggregators, mixed with notifications from personal accounts (Mastodon, Goodreads, GitHub).
 The parsing of those disparate sources should be customizable to ensure a consistent look and feel, independent from the shape of the data the app received.

-Although I planned to ingest Mastodon updates and links from aggregator sites, I wasn't interested in implementing the "social" features of a fully-fledged indie reader.
+I wasn't interested in implementing the "social" features of a fully-fledged indie reader.
 I didn't mind opening another tab to comment, nor having my "content" scattered across third-party sites.

 That's what I started with but, once I had the basic functionality in place, I planned to drive development by *what felt right* and *what felt missing* as a user.
 My short-term goal was to answer, as soon as possible, this question: could this eventually become my primary &#x2014;even my sole&#x2014; source of information on the Web?
 If not, I'd drop the project right away.
 Otherwise, I could move on to whatever was missing to realize that vision.